The Ulysses Problem: Canto XXVI and What Gets Lost Between Italian and English

 Start with “semenza.”
 In Italian, it means seed—both literally and metaphorically.
 Your semenza is your origin, your ancestry, your biological and spiritual birthright.
 It is what you are made from.

-Robert Pinsky renders it as “breeding”—a Victorian word that carries class implications.
-It sounds aristocratic, even dusty.
-That choice subtly suggests Ulysses appeals to noble lineage.
-A reader might think: of course noblemen should pursue glory.
+Robert Pinsky renders it as “breeding”—a Victorian word that carries class implications and sounds aristocratic, even dusty.
+This choice subtly suggests Ulysses appeals to noble lineage, implying that noblemen should pursue glory.

 Robert Durling uses “origin”—more neutral, more philosophical.
 This opens the question: what is human origin?
-What do we come from?
 The speaker sounds less like an aristocrat and more like a metaphysician.

 Allen Mandelbaum chooses “seed,” keeping the biological metaphor alive.
-Seeds grow.
-Seeds fulfill their nature.
+Seeds grow and fulfill their nature.
 This version makes Ulysses sound almost Aristotelian—he appeals to natural human flourishing.

 Each translation implies a different philosophy of human nature.
 None is wrong.
-Each is partial.
-Each loads the dice.
+Each is partial, and each loads the dice.

 The Weight of “Brute” and “Made”